dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'Start with  spec_0026, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.'
+	#comment : 'Start with  spec_0027, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0027',
+	#name : 'index_0028',
-	#title : 'Start with  spec_0026, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.',
+	#title : 'Start with  spec_0027, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.',
-	#specName : 'spec_0027',
+	#specName : 'spec_0028',
-	#index : 27,
+	#index : 28,
-	#derivedFrom : 'spec_0026',
+	#derivedFrom : 'spec_0027',
-	#comment : 'split pacakges into core and tests and use move class api to move class definitions from package to package',
+	#comment : 'add conditional Tests component',
 	#rowanIssues : [
 		573
 	],